psi-maker/IoT-EdgeAI/Intel EdgeAI/IoTcomm.md

 * Facebook uses MQTT for its Messenger app, not only because the protocol conserves battery power during mobile phone-to-phone messaging, but also because the protocol enables messages to be delivered efficiently in milliseconds (ms), despite inconsistent internet connections across the globe.
 * Most major cloud services providers, including Amazon Web Services (AWS), Google Cloud, IBM Cloud and Microsoft Azure, support MQTT.
 * the Carriots, Evrything and ThingWorx IoT platforms support the MQTT protocol.
+* Mosquitto is an open source MQTT broker